 NEED HELP WITH HEATMAPS ANALYSIS?
 I’M YOUR GUY.

-Heatmaps are quickly becoming an indispensable tool in seeing how visitors behave on a website.
-But they tend to be pretty difficult to figure out to determine the best way to improve conversion rates.
+Heatmaps are quickly becoming an indispensable tool for better understanding how visitors behave on a website.
+But they tend to be pretty difficult to figure out in order to determine the best way to improve conversion rates.

 That’s where I come in.